Cosmic Knights

 Cosmic Knights is an anthology of themed fantasy and science fiction short stories on the subject of knights edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh.
 The third volume in their Isaac Asimov's Magical Worlds of Fantasy series, it was first published in paperback by Signet/New American Library in January 1985.
 The first British edition was issued in trade paperback by Robinson in July 1987.

+Summary

 The book collects ten novellas, novelettes and short stories by various fantasy and science fiction authors, with an introduction by Asimov.